Drippin: 2024: Beautiful Maze and Weekend

 Ahead of the group's comeback, Changuk was announced to take a break due to poor health and the group would temporarily continue promotions as five-member group.
 On April 3, 2024, Drippin released their fourth single album "Beautiful Maze" which contains three tracks including the lead single of the same name.
 The single sold more than 120,000 copies three days after release, breaking their previous record for "Seven Sins" which sold 14,000 copies in the first weeks.

 On August 19, their fifth single album "Weekend" was released, with summer fairytale concept.
 The single surpassed 190,000 copies on the first weeks of release, making the group's new personal record.

-2025: Yunseong's enlistment, Survival program
+2025: Yunseong's enlistment and survival program

 On March 19, 2025, Yunseong through handwritten announcing his enlistment on March 24.

-In May 2025, Hyeop and Dongyun were announced to participate in the Mnet survival show Boys II Planet.Unfortunately, Hyeop got eliminated after receiving "No Star" in the Signal Song Test, and Dongyun got eliminated in the 2nd Elimination Round ranking 43rd.
+In May 2025, Hyeop and Dongyun were announced as participants in the Mnet survival show Boys II Planet.
+Hyeop was eliminated after receiving a "No Star" in the Signal Song Test, and Dongyun was eliminated in the 2nd Elimination Round ranking 43rd.